Create Base Path

 The Base Path directory must grant the following permissions to the domain user (Security tab): Modify, Read & Execute, List Folder Contents, Read, Write.

-The Base Path directory must grant the permissions to the domain user.
-To access this screen, right-click the Base Path, select Properties and click the Security tab.
-Click Advanced.
+The Base Path directory must grant the permissions displayed in the image below to the domain user.
+To access this window, right-click the Base Path, select Properties and click the Security tab.
 Select the domain user and click Edit.
-Windows 7 and Windows Server 2008: Right-click the Base Path, select Properties and click the Security tab.
-Click Advanced.
 Select the domain user and click Change Permissions, then click Edit.

 While creating the Base Path directory, you may wish to include an Initial Extracts folder.
-This folder holds the geodatabase from which the first delta will be created (geodatabase created in the Before You Begin section).
+This folder holds the geodatabase from which the first delta will be created (geodatabase created when following the steps in the Before You Begin topic).
 If you wish to maintain initial extract geodatabases for your replicas, create an Initial Extract folder.
 You can name this folder anything you'd like.